nuriakman/pdf_arac_kiti/NOTLAR.md

 - [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/)
 - https://github.com/mstamy2/PyPDF2 A utility to read and write PDFs with Python
 - https://github.com/pmaupin/pdfrw  pdfrw is a pure Python library that reads and writes PDFs
+- https://github.com/Hopding/pdf-lib :heart: pdf-lib was created to address the JavaScript ecosystem's lack of robust support for PDF manipulation (especially for PDF modification).

 # ARAŞTIRMALAR